flanagancd68/talmidimway/content/commentary/gospels/GB3/2022-01-18-38-zacchaeus-and-bartimaeus/index.en.md

   * In other words, they wanted a national kingdom to replace Rome.
   * According to this view, **Jesus responds that it would be absurd to establish the kingdom of God based on the model of Rome**.
     * In the first century, Israel’s recent history bore this out.
       * Jewish people rightly celebrate Hanukkah (as did Jesus Himself in John 10:22), where a group of rebels defeated the tyrannical Greek Seleucid empire.
       * Yet only a few decades later, Israel’s own rulers, the Hasmoneans, showed themselves to be just as ruthless, inept, and just as corrupt as their Greek counterparts.
+    * In later centuries, Church history proved this as well.
+      * Power corrupts, and absolute power corrupts absolutely.
-* Taylor’s argument appeals to me because I give the most weight to what the original audience would have understood.
-  * What they would have understood is likely what Jesus meant.
+* Taylor’s argument appeals to me because I give the most weight to what the original audience would have understood.   * What they would have understood is likely what Jesus meant.
 * Jesus would show us there's going to be a different way.
   * He will enter Jerusalem not on a conquering horse but a humble donkey.
   * “But, amid the crowds calling out for a king and a rescuer, He must have realized his message was falling on deaf ears.”[^16]